-If you want to use the Snowflake Method, we highly recommend Plottr as a way of helping you structure your story.
+If you want to use the Snowflake Method, I highly recommend Plottr as a way of helping you structure your story.

 Plottr has templates for dozens of different storytelling techniques.
 It uses helpful prompts and guides to help you outline each scene in your story, each character that you need to build, etc.

-It is also our choice for the best outlining software.
+It is also my choice for the best outlining software.

 Is the one sentence summary the same thing as a tagline?